ansufw/coding-notes/language/README.md

 - but, I realize that i should mastering in the beginning javascript for server side processing and AJAX.

+Interpreter Languages
-1. python
+1. Python
-2. golang
+2. PHP
-3. ruby
+3. Ruby
-4. javascript
+4. JavaScript

+Compiler Languages
+1. Go
+2. Java